-I’m really excited about this video because not only do we get to give you lots of information on Oracle’s Universal Cloud Credit Program, but we’ve also created the most detailed white paper on Oracle’s UCC program.
+I’m excited about this post and video because not only do we get to give you lots of information on Oracle’s Universal Cloud Credit Program, but we’ve also created the most detailed white paper on Oracle’s UCC program.
 This white paper describes how the UCC program works, what the risks and traps are, and how you can avoid them.
 Anyone even thinking about Oracle Universal Cloud Credits must read it.
-Details on how to get this white paper will be shared at the end of the video, so stay tuned.

 Larry Ellison announced Oracle’s Universal Cloud Credit program in late 2017.
 The promise of the UCC program was that it would offer Oracle customers flexibility in using Oracle’s cloud and it would reward those Oracle customers who use the Oracle cloud with lower pricing for increased usage.
 Well, we are coming up on a year since Oracle’s announcement and we thought we would take some time to review how Oracle is pushing their UCC program and whether or not it is in fact living up to those promises, or if it’s just another to way to lock customers in and extract exorbitant fees much like Oracle’s on-premise and technical support offerings.